NoahCardoza/CMPE-187-G6/i_writing_test_cases/README.md

 * Enter your choice: 1

-> Provide a nickel, dime, or quarter to the gumball machine:
+> Provide a coin by entering it's name.
+For example nickel, dime, quarter, etc.:
+* penny

+!
+Invalid coin.
+All invalid coins will be returned upon requesting your unused change.

+> What would you like to do?

-1. Nickel
+1. Insert coin
-2. Dime
-3. Quarter
+2. (5c ) Dispense red gumball
+3. (10c) Dispense yellow gumball
+4. Exit and return change

-* Enter your choice: 3
+* Enter your choice: 1

+> Provide a coin by entering it's name.
+For example nickel, dime, quarter, etc.:
+* quarter

 # Inserting coin...
 # Your current balance is: $0.25